oscar-system/oscar-website/blogs/_posts/2018-06-15-AbstractAlgebra.md

+---
+layout: post
-# AbstractAlgebra : A Julia package for algebra
+title: "AbstractAlgebra: A Julia package for algebra"
+author: William Bruce Hart
+---

 This is the first in a series of blog posts we will be writing on aspects of the new OSCAR Computer Algebra System we are writing.